-Hernandez: The SFW North America service organization is staffed by the same people formerly employed by Amec FW, but they are now backed by the technical knowledge and support of SFW—the CFB boiler OEM.
+Hernandez: The SFW North America service organization is staffed by some of the same personnel formerly employed by Amec FW, and they are backed by the technical knowledge and support of SFW—the CFB boiler OEM.

 Since June 2017, Sumitomo SHI FW is the new operating entity of the former Amec FW FBC business, previously known as Foster Wheeler.
-Sumitomo SHI FW represents a continuation of the Amec FW FBC business with the world headquarters based in Finland and operational offices throughout Europe and Asia.
+Sumitomo SHI FW represents a continuation of the Amec FW FBC business with the world headquarters based in Finland and operational offices throughout Europe, the U.S., and Asia.

 In the Asian market, Sumitomo Heavy Industries was a licensee of the Amec FW CFB technology for more than 10 years.
 Sumitomo was bullish on this existing license and the business it brought, and thus purchased the entire technology, main headquarters, and global service arm of Amec FW as an investment in the further development of key markets.

 What is new is the establishment of the Americas Service Group in April 2018, located in New Jersey, to expand the existing global service group presence in the West.
 SFW brings with it all the experience and knowledge gained from the long history of plant maintenance, repair, and upgrades that were already in place.

 POWER: What plant modernization, equipment upgrade, and technology capabilities does SFW offer the North American power market?